Eli Eli Lama Sabachthani - EELS

 The words that always rang out in the ancient Mysteries when the spiritual nature of a man emerged from the physical body in order to have vision in the spiritual world, were these: ‘My God, my God, how thou hast glorified me!’

 The writer of the Matthew Gospel, with his attention fixed on the physical body, changes these words to: ‘My God, my God, why hast thou forsaken me!’
-Thou has gone from me, hast abandoned me (XXVII, 46). — The chief attention of the writer of the Matthew Gospel has been fixed upon this aspect.
+Thou has gone from me, hast abandoned me (XXVII, 46).

 The writer of the Mark Gospel describes the coming of the outer forces and powers of the Sun Aura, ho the Sun Aura, the body of the Sun Being, unites with the etheric body.
 The etheric body was in the same situation as our etheric body is during sleep.
 As in our own case the outer forces pass out with us when we sleep, so did they at the physical death of Jesus.
 Hence the same words are found in the Gospel of Mark (XV, 34).